FIGLAB/EyeMU/README.md

 ## Gaze-Tracking Base Model
 Our gaze-tracking pipeline consists of a large CNN followed by a smaller regression model.
-We trained our own model from scratch using the same GazeCapture dataset.
+We trained our own model from scratch using the GazeCapture dataset.
 The code for this training is located in `trainingSetup/`.
 Due to the large size of the dataset, it will have to be downloaded separately.

+## License
+This work is licensed under a GPL v 2.0 License file present in the repo.
+Please contact innovation@cmu.edu if you would like another license for your use.
+Note that the GazeCapture dataset used for training the base model has a non-commercial license.

 ## Reference